 Y10.
-Celebrity Plus (nicosulfuron + dicamba + diflufenzopyr) at 4.67 oz WDG/A may have a residue the following year from nicosulfuron but not dicamba.
-Celebrity Plus at 6.67 oz WDG/A contains the equivalent of Accent at 0.67 oz DF/A and dicamba at 4 fl oz/A. Refer to paragraphs on Accent and dicamba for additional information.
-Rotation restrictions for Accent and dicamba are found in the table at the end of this section.
+Celebrity Plus (nicosulfuron & dicamba & diflufenzopyr) at 6.67 oz WDG/A may have a residue the following year from nicosulfuron but not dicamba.
+Refer to paragraphs on Accent and dicamba for additional information.

 Y11.
 Dicamba at rates greater than 1.5 pt/A may remain as a residue in soil.
 Most grass and broadleaf crops can be planted 4 months or more after application at 1.5 pt/A. Allow 45 days/pt/A of dicamba, excluding days when ground is frozen to rotate to any crop.
 NDSU research indicates dicamba at 1 qt/A applied in late September caused visible injury to wheat and barley planted the following spring, but effect on yield was minimal.
 Dicamba at 1 pt/A applied the previous fall prevented seed production in sunflower.
 The approximate ranking of crops from most to least tolerant is corn, barley, wheat, oat, potato, buckwheat, soybean, dry edible bean, sunflower, flax, and sugarbeet.
 Rotational crop restrictions for dicamba are found in the table at the end of this section.